kubernetes/website/content/en/docs/concepts/scheduling/scheduling-framework.md

 ### QueueSort {#queue-sort}

 These plugins are used to sort Pods in the scheduling queue.
-A queue sort plugin essentially will provide a `Less(Pod1, Pod2)` function.
+A queue sort plugin essentially provides a `Less(Pod1, Pod2)` function.
 Only one queue sort plugin may be enabled at a time.

 ### PreFilter {#pre-filter}